Student engagement on cue!

 Stage It: Making Shakespeare Come Alive in Schools

-Four Plays Included
+Four Plays Included With Stage It

 “Something is rotten in the state of Denmark" but not for long!
 Hamlet will soon set things right.
 That is, if he doesn't spend too much time talking to the ghost of his murdered father.
 Some of the most famous quotations in the English language appear in Hamlet and they give students a lot to think about.
 “Brevity is the soul of wit,” “To be or not to be,” and “Though this be madness; yet there is method in’t” are just a few.